 Celebrate Learning as a Life-Long Adventure!

-Continuing Education and Community Programs (CE) is a division of Sierra Nevada College created to serve the local and regional communities, and to promote lifelong learning.
+Sierra Nevada University’s Continuing Education courses and workshops serve the Lake Tahoe communities with opportunities for lifelong learning.
 CE classes serve a variety of ages; some offer the option of receiving college credit.

 For More Information: